 THE EASTERN REDBUD

-HOW IT BECAME THE OKLAHOMA STATE TREE
+HOW THE EASTERN REDBUD BECAME THE OKLAHOMA STATE TREE

 Oklahoma has a colorful history when it comes to selecting state symbols and the state tree is no different.
-The “Oklahoma Redbud War” of the 1930s began when Oklahoma City resident Marmie Lee Brown wrote a letter to the governor suggesting that the Eastern Redbud become the official state tree.
-The governor was about to make if official when he received a telegram from Tulsa resident Roberta Lawson, president of the Federated Women’s Club, suggesting that the redbud was the tree Judas Iscariot used to hang himself after betraying Christ.
-The suggestion that the redbud was in fact the “Judas Tree” of the Bible set off a national fire storm with stories appearing in newspapers and magazines around the country, including Time and Newsweek.
-The issue was quite controversial for the governor, but was eventually resolved when church hierarchy declared that the Bible never mentioned a redbud.
+The Oklahoma Redbud War of the 1930s began when Oklahoma City resident Marmie Lee Brown wrote a letter to the governor suggesting that the Eastern Redbud become the official state tree.
+The governor was about to make it official when he received a telegram from Tulsa resident Roberta Lawson, president of the Federated Women’s Club, suggesting that the redbud was the tree Judas Iscariot used to hang himself after betraying Christ.
+The suggestion that the redbud was, in fact, the “Judas Tree” of the Bible set off a national firestorm with stories appearing in newspapers and magazines around the country including Time and Newsweek.
+The issue was quite controversial for the governor but was eventually resolved when church hierarchy declared that the Bible never mentioned a redbud.
 As a result, the Eastern Redbud became the Oklahoma state tree in 1937.

 CARING FOR AN EASTERN REDBUD

 The redbud is quite adaptable and requires minimal care.
-Mulch can be placed around the trunk of the tree, but should not touch the trunk, to help retain moisture.
-Redbuds do well in most soil types, but do require adequate drainage.
+Mulch can be placed around the trunk of the tree, but should not touch the trunk to help retain moisture.
+Redbuds do well in most soil types but do require adequate drainage.
 They should receive partial shade, though they will produce more blossoms when exposed to full sun.
 Redbuds are susceptible to canker and borers, so regular tree maintenance, including annual inspection by an ISA Certified Arborist, is recommended.

 Whether you refer to the state tree as the Eastern Redbud or a Judas tree, there is no denying its beauty.
 In fact, there are various Redbud Festivals held each year, including ones in Denton, Texas, Honaker, Virginia, and Columbus, Wisconsin.